 - 11.2.4.
-An application for a text amendment to this Bylaw shall include the following: - a. a written statement from the applicant explaining the reasons for the proposed Bylaw amendment and how the amendment conforms with relevant Statutory Plan(s) or planning document(s), and what, if any, potential impacts on the surrounding community; - b. the exact content of the proposed text amendment; - c. the appropriate fee as outlined in the Fees, Rates, and Charges Bylaw, as amended from time to time: - d. a description of how the proposed text amendment may affect properties or developments of a similar nature; - e. any other information or documents deemed necessary by the Development Authority.
+An application for a text amendment to this Bylaw shall include the following: - a. a written statement from the applicant explaining the reasons for the proposed Bylaw amendment and how the amendment conforms with relevant Statutory Plan(s) or planning document(s), and what, if any, potential impacts on the surrounding community; - b. the exact content of the proposed text amendment; - c. the appropriate fee; - d. a description of how the proposed text amendment may affect properties or developments of a similar nature; - e. any other information or documents deemed necessary by the Development Authority.